Skip to Content

 beard oil can really make stubble feel softer

 This can lead to it looking messy and patchy.
-Brushing it regularly can separate clumped-together hairs, and also help them to lie in the same direction.
+Brushing it can separate clumped-together hairs, and also help them to lie in the same direction.

 Many men learn how to groom stubble by trimming and shaving but forget these extras that can really make a difference to the look.